A Benchmarking Study of Quantum Algorithms for Combinatorial Optimization: Introduction

-We have evaluated the wall-clock time-to-solution (TTS) of the three algorithms introduced above for solving {\sc MaxCut} problems, and empirically found exponential scaling laws for them already in the relatively small problem size range of 4 to 800 spins.
+We have evaluated the wall-clock TTS of the three algorithms introduced above for solving {\sc MaxCut} problems, and empirically found exponential scaling laws for them already in the relatively small problem size range of 4 to 800 spins.
 In order to elucidate the ultimate performance limits of these solvers, we assume no extrinsic noise, gate errors, or connectivity limitations exist in the hardware.
 That is, we assume that phase decoherence ($T_2$) and energy dissipation ($T_1$) times are infinite and gate errors are absent.
-Consequently, there is no overhead arising from the need to perform quantum error correction and to build fault-tolerant architectures.
+Consequently, the overheads associated with performing quantum error correction and building fault-tolerant architectures and protocols are not included in our benchmarking study, as they would make the comparison less favourable for circuit model quantum algorithms against the MFB-CIM.
 We also assume that all spins (represented by qubits in the circuit model) can be coupled to each other via (non-local) spin--spin interaction with a universal gate time of 10 nanoseconds.
 Therefore, there is no need to implement expensive sequences of swap gates or other bus techniques for transferring quantum information across the hardware.
 However, since energy dissipation and stochastic noise both constitute important computational resources for the MFB-CIM, we allow a finite energy dissipation time $T_1$, as well as a finite gate error limited by vacuum noise, for the MFB-CIM.